fluxninja/aperture/README.md

   [flow control](https://docs.fluxninja.com/concepts/flow-control/) components
   such as a
-  [weighted fair queuing scheduler](https://docs.fluxninja.com/concepts/flow-control/components/concurrency-limiter) for prioritized load-shedding and a
+  [weighted fair queuing scheduler](https://docs.fluxninja.com/concepts/flow-control/components/concurrency-limiter) for load throttling and workload prioritization and a [distributed rate-limiter](https://docs.fluxninja.com/concepts/flow-control/components/rate-limiter).
-  [distributed rate-limiter](https://docs.fluxninja.com/concepts/flow-control/components/rate-limiter).
   A [flow](https://docs.fluxninja.com/concepts/flow-control/flow-label) is the fundamental unit of work from the perspective of an Aperture Agent.
 It could